jingwen-z/jingwen-z.github.io/_posts/2021-09-20-moderna-covid-19-vaccine-reactions.md

 After vaccination, you should pay attention to the light diet and keep adequate rest.
 Even if you are vaccinated, you must pay attention to protection.

-If you still want to know about the adverse reactions of Pfizer, Coxing and AstraZeneca's new crown vaccine, please click on the following article:
+If you still want to know about the adverse reactions of Pfizer, Coxing and AstraZeneca's COVID-19 vaccine, please click on the following article:

 - [Do you know the reactions of Pfizer vaccine?][b1]
 - [Do you know the reactions of Coronavac vaccine?][b2]